haiwera-silk-cd/magento-devdocs/guides/v2.0/architecture/frontend_custom_strategies.md

 * tabs
 * sign-in form

 Users of the default Magento storefront encounter examples of these form elements throughout the product.
-These patterns provide a valuable language of software 组件 (and indirectly, user experiences) for {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} developers and administrators.
+These patterns provide a valuable language of software 组件 (and indirectly, user experiences) for {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}扩展{% endglossarytooltip %} developers and administrators.

 The Magento {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %} Pattern library is built on the LESS preprocessor and implemented as a {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %}.
 You can download a free, current version of this module from [Magento Marketplace](https://marketplace.magento.com/){:target="_blank"}.